For Real

 For Real is an American R&B and soul quartet, that formed in 1990.
 In the latter part of that decade they were nominated for a Billboard Music Award and a Soul Train Music Award.
-The ladies have now reunited and are touring.
+The group remains active.

 Biography

 For Real secured their recording contract by accident.
 "We were picking up our manager from the airport.
 So we decided to greet him with an acappella song.
 Someone from A&M Records just happened to be in the airport and heard us perform.
 Not long after, we were signed," said Latanyia Baldwin.

 The band released their debut album, It's a Natural Thang, with production from Brian McKnight on A&M Records in 1994, and it became a critical success, including a rare four stars from Rolling Stone magazine.
 Their first single, "You Don't Wanna Miss" hit #28 on the Billboard Hot R&B/Hip-Hop Songs chart; the group's second single, "Easy to Love", peaked at #65 on the same chart.
 The third single, "You Don't Know Nothin'", peaked at #88 on the Billboard Hot 100.
 The song also peaked at #54 in the UK Singles Chart in July 1995.
 The album sold over one million copies worldwide, and peaked at #80 on the Billboard 200.

 In 1995, the band appeared in Italian Vogue, modeling men's suits.
 They toured alongside Stevie Wonder, and lent their voices to the Martin Scorsese film project Grace of My Heart.
 The foursome also forayed into acting with appearances in the film Shake, Rattle and Rock! starring Renée Zellweger and Howie Mandel on Showtime.

 They also hit the US Top 20 with the single "Freedom (Theme from Panther)" featuring Aaliyah, TLC, En Vogue, BlackGirl, SWV, and Vanessa Williams from the film Panther.
 They also recorded a duet with Stevie Wonder called "Stubborn Kind of Fellow", which appeared on the Marvin Gaye tribute album, Inner City Blues: The Music of Marvin Gaye.
 For Real also recorded songs for the soundtracks of the films Waiting to Exhale and Fled.